Multiscale cortical morphometry reveals pronounced regional and scale-dependent variations across the lifespan: Discussion

 \subsection{Lifespan trends in cortical hemispheres}

-At the smallest scales, our surface reconstruction is a close approximation to the detailed FreeSurfer surface, and indeed the morphological trajectories we observed at a scale of 0.32~mm agree with previous descriptions of lifespan effects \citep{Bethlehem2022, Frangou2021, DeMoraes2022} and our trajectories of metrics computed from the original surfaces.
-In the hemisphere analysis, the coarse-graining affects $T$ and $S$ mostly by changing the offset rather than the shape of the trajectory.
-This indicates that lifespan effects in these two metrics are largely scale-invariant, meaning cortical thinning and changes in morphological complexity affect all scales similarly.
-However, we found diverging trajectories at different scales in $A_t$ and $K$.
-This shows that these metrics are able to capture changes in cortical shape uniquely in different scales.
-For $A_t$, this is due to sulci widening with advancing age, an effect that is mostly captured in larger spatial scales.
-The tension term $K$ reduces with age at small scales, but not in larger ones.
-This could have a biological explanation, where certain types of axonal tension responsible for determining smaller morphology features degrade more with age.
-Previous literature has shown a differential effect of age in long-range fibres compared to superficial white matter \citep{Schilling2023, Schilling2023a}.
-However, these associations are purely speculative at this stage, and future work will have to interrogate these directly.
+At the smallest scales, our surface reconstruction is a close approximation to the detailed FreeSurfer surface, and indeed the morphological trajectories we observed at a scale of 0.32~mm agree with previous descriptions of lifespan effects \citep{Bethlehem2022, Frangou2021} and our trajectories of metrics computed from the original surfaces.
+In the hemisphere analysis, the coarse-graining affects average cortical thickness mostly by changing the offset rather than the shape of the trajectory.
+This indicates that lifespan effects in this metric are largely scale-invariant, meaning cortical thinning affect all scales similarly.
+However, we found diverging trajectories at different scales in pial surface area.
+This shows that this metric is able to capture changes in cortical shape uniquely in different scales, due to sulci widening with advancing age, an effect that is mostly captured in larger spatial scales.